salujajaskeerat/ELP305-TribeD-documentation/index.md

 1. It should be lightweight
 2. It should have an overload protection system
-3. It should be adjusted according to different current ranges for better precision.
+3. It should be adjusted according to different current ranges for better precision

 [Back to Table of Contents](#table-of-contents)